mdfarragher/TDP/setup/02/README.md

 You should see next the `Custom deployment` screen where you need to provide the following (see [Pre-requisites for deployment](#pre-requisites-for-deployment) above for details):

-- The resource group where the Synapse Analytics workspace will be deployed (create a new one if needed). **If you are using a hosted lab environment**, use the existing resource group.
+- The resource group `techionista-dp203-m2` where the Synapse Analytics workspace will be deployed.
-- The unique suffix used to generate the name of the workspace (**NOTE**: Make sure this value has a **maximum** length of **9 characters**).
+- A unique suffix used to generate unique names during deployment.
+Type a combination of your initials and the current date (for example `mdf1708`), but make sure your suffix does not exceed a **maximum** length of **9 characters**).
+Remember this suffix because you will need it later.
-- The password for the SQL Administrator accounts (both the Azure SQL Database source and Synapse Analytics dedicated SQL pool destination).
+- The password for the SQL Administrator account.
+Type a unique password and remember it because you will need it during the labs.
-- **(Optional)** change the source Azure SQL Database collation setting if desired.

 Select `Review + create` to validate the settings.